 The theory of allostatic stress is relatively new but studies of the effects of allostatic load (AL) are increasing; twenty-nine papers were published on AL in 2003, 19 of them studies.
 Most efforts have attempted to characterize the contributions aging and social/psychological stress play in increasing allostatic loads.

 Increased levels of psychological stress have been shown to increase allostatic load, but social stress studies have had mixed results.
 Aging has been shown to be associated with increased allostatic load.
 This appears to be one of the first studies to characterize levels of allostatic stress in a specific disease.

 Increased levels of allostatic load have been associated with increased risk of death, heart disease, cognitive problems and worsened physical functioning in prospective studies.
 AL was predictive of both physical and cognitive decline in one study.

-Altering the Allostatic Stress Response - McEwen cites four ways the stress response can be deregulated (McEwen 2000).
+McEwen cites four ways the stress response can be deregulated (McEwen 2000):